eversteeg/faralley-ui-kit/docs/README.md

 # Workflow explanation

-We're using [Jira](https://jira.nurab.nl/) to monitor and facilitate the way we work on this codebase.
+We're using [Jira](https://jira.faralley.nl/) to monitor and facilitate the way we work on this codebase.
 If you're going to work on this project you will need your own Jira account.
-If you don't have one please check with the people at nurab so they can set one up for you.
+If you don't have one please check with the people at FarAlley so they can set one up for you.

 Assuming you've a Jira account, this is the way how you're supposed to work on a ticket:

-- First things first, there needs to be a ticket for each feature or request for change NUrab wants.
-In general NUrab will create and write the tickets but there are some cases in which a developer will create his own tickets.
+- First things first, there needs to be a ticket for each feature or request for change FarAlley wants.
+In general FarAlley will create and write the tickets but there are some cases in which a developer will create his own tickets.
 Some examples: tech debt tickets and internally found bug tickets.
 - All tickets which are ready to be picked up should be in the `Ready for development` column.
 Tickets in this lane should **always** be unassigned.
 All columns before this stage aren't that relevant for us developers since they are revolving around UX and UI design.
 - When you decide to start working on a ticket you should move it to `Development` column.
 When you do this you should also assign the ticket to yourself.
 - Every ticket needs to have its own branch.
 For features we will prefix every branch like this: `_fb-cw-187-some-small-description`. `_fb` means feature branch, `cw-187` is the ticket number and `some-small-description` is, well, a small description about the ticket.
 This description makes it easier to find branches since you don't have to memoirize ticket numbers.